-Our third contribution is to explore multiple potential mechanisms that can reconcile the main global patterns we observe.
+Our third contribution is to explore and to quantify the role of multiple potential channels that can reconcile the global patterns we observe.
 We examine three classes of mechanisms commonly highlighted in the social sciences literature as potential drivers of misperceptions: (i) false consensus, defined as a positive correlation between the respondent's view and their perception of the prevalence of that view among others (Fields and Schuman, 1976); (ii) minority overweighting, by which we denote an array of phenomena that lead respondents to overestimate the prevalence of the actual minority position (e.g., Miller and Prentice (1994)); (iii) gender stereotyping, which leads to an exaggeration in perceived gender differences relative to the gender differences in actual views (Bordalo et al., 2016, 2023).
-We provide evidence for each mechanism separately by measuring their prevalence in the data, and then examine the extent to which they can contribute to the stylized facts across the global gender equality spectrum, both qualitatively and quantitatively, by building a simple framework to encompass all three mechanisms.3
+We provide evidence of the presence of each mechanism separately by measuring their prevalence in the data, and then examine the extent to which they can contribute to the four stylized facts across the global gender equality spectrum, both qualitatively and quantitatively, by building a statistical framework to encompass all three mechanisms.
+To do so, we explore the unique nature of our dataset, which allows us to observe both information about individual beliefs and variation in the ground truth across societies.

 Our framework has two crucial implications we can test in our cross-country data.
 First, while actual gender norms and perceived gender norms should be positively correlated across countries, the slope of a regression where perceived gender norms are the dependent variable and actual gender norms are the independent variable should be greater than one if false consensus prevails and less than one if minority overweighting prevails.
-Our data reveals a strong correlation between perceived and actual gender norms and provides strong support for the latter mechanism being the dominant force.
+Our data reveals a strong correlation between perceived and actual gender norms and provides strong support for minority overweighting being the dominant force.
 Second, by definition, gender stereotyping should lead to the gender difference in average perceived gender norms at the country level to exceed the gender difference in actual gender norms.
-We observe this pattern arising in almost all countries in our sample to an extent that appears rather stable, reflective of a tendency to characterize men's and women's views as different, irrespective of the actual extent of true within-country differences.
-Most importantly, the analysis through our simple framework establishes that - despite vast cultural, economic and institutional heterogeneity - there are two forces that quantitatively drive misperceptions of gender norms globally, across both policy dimensions: minority overweighting and gender stereotyping.
+We observe this pattern arising in almost all countries in our sample to an extent that appears rather stable, reflective of a tendency to characterize men's and women's views as different, irrespective of the actual extent of true within-country differences by gender.
+Most importantly, the analysis through our simple framework establishes that - despite vast cultural, economic, and institutional heterogeneity - there are two forces that quantitatively drive misperceptions of gender norms globally across both policy dimensions: minority overweighting and gender stereotyping.
 False consensus, while widespread, has a limited impact in shaping the nature of aggregate misperceptions.
+In sum, our results show that misperceptions arise globally due to a few common forces theorized in the literature.
+Information interventions to correct beliefs would have to be strong enough to counteract these seemingly ubiquitous forces.
+We conclude that future research should aim to also pinpoint their exact roots.

 This paper connects to several strands of the literature.
-First, we contribute to the work in economics and other social sciences that has measured individual attitudes and norms, particularly those pertaining to women's rights and labor market opportunities.4 While several papers have
+First, we contribute to the work in economics and other social sciences that has measured individual attitudes and norms, particularly those pertaining to women's rights and labor market opportunities.4 While several papers have exploited ancestral and cultural characteristics to study the persistent effects of gender norms (Alesina, Giuliano and Nunn, 2013; Ashraf et al., 2020; Giuliano, 2020; Becker, 2021), survey data